How to Care for Soy Candles

 For a cotton wick, light the candle for a few seconds.
 Have a paper towel or paper napkin ready and blow it out.
 Use the paper towel to wipe off any excess wax that might be on the wick.
 Then re-light.
 Repeat if needed, but usually that does the trick.

 For a wood wick, the charred wood needs to be trimmed.
 The burnt part of the wood won't stay lit.
-Use a wick trimmer, paper towel or tissue to remove the burnt part of the wick.
+Use a wick trimmer, paper towel, or tissue to remove the burnt part of the wick.
 Then re-light.

-There are soot marks on my jar.
+➡️ There are soot marks on my jar.

-Many times using a damp cloth to wipe the edges and sides of the candle will work.
+Many times, using a damp cloth to wipe the edges and sides of the candle will work.
 However, you can also try using a paper towel with a little bit of coconut oil on it for any stubborn marks.

-I had to extinguish my candle early and now my candle has rings (tunneling).
+➡️ I had to extinguish my candle early, and now my candle has rings (tunneling).

-Believe it or not, there is way to get rid of that excess wax on the edge of your candle created from tunneling.
+Believe it or not, there is a way to get rid of that excess wax on the edge of your candle created from tunneling.
 And it involves tin foil!

 All you need to do is wrap a strip of tin foil around the top edge of your candle.
 Fold the foil in so that it hangs over the area with the wax build-up.
-This might be all the way around or it might just be on one side.
+This might be all the way around, or it might just be on one side.

 Be sure there is an opening in the foil at the top of the candle that is wide enough for it to burn correctly.